The Case Against Adnan Syed HBO Docuseries Trailer

 Serial may just have wrapped its third season, but the story of season 1's Adnan Syed is still unfolding.
 Fourteen years after he was convicted of the 1999 murder of Hae Min Lee, Serial advocated for his innocence.
 The show's work spurred action that resulted in a new trial for the 38-year-old, who is currently serving a life-sentence.
 To know exactly what went down after the podcast's first season, though, we'll have to turn to HBO.

-The Case Against Adnan Syed, a four-part docuseries directed by Amy Berg, is slated to debut on the network this spring.
+The Case Against Adnan Syed, a four-part docuseries directed by Amy Berg, is slated to debut on the network this spring (UK release TBC).
 The series is a culmination of over three years of work on behalf of Berg, who was nominated for an Oscar for her 2006 documentary Deliver Us From Evil.
-In addition to the evidence presented by Serial, the first teaser trailer for the series promises "a piece of evidence that nobody even realized existed for all these years," and a current look at Syed and his legal struggles.
+In addition to the evidence presented by Serial, the first teaser trailer for the series promises "a piece of evidence that nobody even realised existed for all these years," and a current look at Syed and his legal struggles.

 Advertisement